salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 This property allows retrieving the shadow DOM of custom elements created with `attachShadow({mode: 'open'})`.

-In a sandbox, the distortion for `attachShadow()` prevents code from creating elements with `mode: 'open'`, but doesn't prevent code that's running outside a sandbox from creating custom elements in `open` mode.
-Elements that are passed as function arguments or queried from the Light DOM or shadow DOM are at risk.
 ### Distorted Behavior

-This distortion returns `null` when you try to access the `shadowRoot` property on a Light DOM element.
+This distortion returns `null` when you try to access an element's `shadowRoot` property from outside of the sandbox that it was created in.
+Elements or `shadowRoot` objects that are passed as function arguments are not protected.
 <hr>
 <a name="eventdocsblocked-properties-explicitoriginaltarget-valuemd"></a>